HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/url_generation/dgn_link.md

 ```

+!!! note
-**Note:** To target the action phase of an IBM portlet, you must use the actionName attribute, which is described in <portal-navigation/> tags.
+    To target the action phase of an IBM portlet, you must use the actionName attribute, which is described in <portal-navigation/> tags.

 The following example is used in the drop-down list in the toolbar to generate a URL to the Organize Favorites portlet.
 The noCheck value indicates that the user's access control is not checked prior to generating the tag content.